25 Best Hobbies for Retired Men to Stay Active, Social, and Fulfilled

 Outdoor Photography

-Statistics: According to the Outdoor Foundation, 70% of adults over 60 who participate in outdoor hobbies report higher life satisfaction.
+Supporting statistics: According to the Outdoor Foundation, 70 percent of those who are 60 and older who are involved with outdoor activities report a higher level of life satisfaction.

 Woodworking